25 Weird Cat Facts That Will Blow Your Mind

 3. They Use Whiskers as Measuring Tools

-A cat’s whiskers are finely tuned sensors that help them determine if they can fit through a space.
-The bigger the cat, the longer the whiskers.
-Think of them as nature’s built-in rulers.
+Cats whiskers are finely tuned sensors that help a cat determine if it can fit through a given space.
+The morphological traits like whiskers size help identify the species of a cat, with bigger cats having longer whiskers.
+Think of them as the cats’s version of a customized ruler.

 4. Polydactyl Cats Have Extra Toes